Valdez Alaska Restaurants: Best Spots to Eat & Drink

 The Rogue’s Garden restaurant has been serving Valdez, Alaska since the early 90’s.
 This unique little operation is part coffee shop, part deli, and part natural foods store.
 Their espresso bar serves Heritage Coffee from Juneau, fruit smoothies, protein shakes, and bagels with house made cream cheeses.

 You can shop for fine kitchen wares like a new tea pot, or simply come in for one of their fresh baked pastries.
 For lunch they offer made from scratch soups, such as Potato Dill, Cheddar Beer, and Red Pepper Tomato Soup.
-They also have grilled panini’s and some premade togo items so you can hit the road and take our meal out on a fishing or hiking adventure.
+They also have grilled panini’s and some premade togo items so you can hit the road and take your meal out on a fishing or hiking adventure.

 The Deli is open Tuesdays to Fridays from 11am to 2pm.